tdeerenberg/Musort/README.md

 docker run --name musort --rm -it musort --help
 ```

-> Tip: You can alias something like `alias musortd=docker run --name musort --rm -it musort` then use `musortd` juse like `musort` usage is explained above
+> Tip: You can alias something like `alias musortd="docker run --name musort --rm -it musort"` then use `musortd` juse like `musort` usage is explained above

 ## Possible features to add